American Academy in Rome. ROME PRIZE FELLOWSHIP PROGRAM

 Organization of American Historians.
 LERNER-SCOTT DISSERTATION PRIZE

 Pembroke Center for Teaching & Research on Women (Providence, RI).
 POSTDOCTORAL FELLOWSHIP - Residential postdoctoral research fellowships support scholars working in all disciplines and fields, including History of Art, Philosophy, Cinema and Media Studies, Music, Literary Studies, Classics, Gender and Women’s Studies, Science Studies, Religious Studies, and across all historical periods and traditions.
-For the 2012-2013 Fellowships, the topic will be “Economies of Perception.”
+For the 2014-2015 Fellowships, the topic will be “Aesthetics and the Question of Beauty.”
 Candidates who do work that is qualitative and humanistic in nature are drawn from the humanities, the social sciences, and the life sciences.
 Fellows may not hold a tenured position.
 Award: $50,000.
-Deadline: December 7.
+Deadline: December 5.

 Phi Beta Kappa Society.
 MARY ISABEL SIBLEY FELLOWSHIP